[Courtesy of Blue Oak BBQ Facebook]

 J's Creole Wings [Courtesy of J's Creole Wings Facebook]

 J's Creole Wings has a small menu because they know exactly what you want.
-Just choose how many wings you want, if you want them to be boneless or not, then select your sauce or sauces from the list of 9 sauces.
+Just choose how many wings you want, as well as if you want them to be boneless or not, then select your sauce or sauces from the list of nine.
 The Island Jerk is inspired by Caribbean flavors, and the Sriracha Lemon Pepper is something altogether different.

 Also at J's, you'll find a seriously big selection of fries and fried okra available in many ways.
 Who wouldn't want to try some Garlic Rosemary Parmesan Fries?
 The Creole Rub Fried Okra is something that you can't get anywhere else.